 Chris is known in the Blues and Swing dance community for his musicality, creativity, and fun-loving spirit.
 A self-proclaimed Lindy Hop addict until he found Blues in 2006, Chris was drawn into dancing by its unique freedom of expression.
-Since then he has created a style of his own, with influences from Tango, Ballroom, and everything in between.

 Drawing from his degree in Classical Guitar, Dan has unique insight into how to practice and develop one’s skills, and uses that knowledge to create a dynamic and engaging learning environment.
 Since dance is experiential, Dan likes to prioritize doing, and treats learning like a sequence of experiments where you can learn as much from failures as from success.
 This philosophy is anchored on clear, precise language, and a belief that every student is capable of developing their own skill by patient, intentional practice.